BrightspaceGitHubReader/awards-leaderboard-ui/README.md

 * Clone the repo `git clone https://github.com/Brightspace/brightspace-integration.git`
 * Build BSI https://github.com/Brightspace/brightspace-integration#building
 * Link BSI to your local web component for `d2l-awards-leaderboard-ui` (from name in package.json) https://github.com/Brightspace/brightspace-integration#running-locally-with-a-local-web-component
-* Unbundle your build so that the UI will update with changes made to code https://github.com/Brightspace/brightspace-integration#using-the-script-to-unbundle-your-build
+* (*Recommended*) Unbundle your build so that the UI will update with changes made to code https://github.com/Brightspace/brightspace-integration#using-the-script-to-unbundle-your-build